Skip to main content

 📝 Overview

-If a customer’s payment fails, the steps you’ll need to take will depend on the payment method they used.
+If a customer's payment fails, the steps you'll need to take will depend on the payment method they use, or purchase type.
 You can find guidance for each payment method below.

 Stripe